FAQ about Chancellor's Undergraduate Internship Program (CUIP)

 1. CUIP provides on-campus internships in administrative departments throughout campus.
 Interns work with a mentor to develop personal and professional skills, and take a lead role in producing a product or result in their one year internship, e.g., campus-wide recycling program; department newsletter or web page; policy recommendation report.
 Interns also attend a two-unit leadership seminar led by the Dean of Undergraduate Education during both fall and spring quarters (Mondays 5-7 pm).

-Required CUIP Oreintation (link available in January) to be completed in order to view and apply to the internships, only takes a few minutes.
+Required CUIP Orientation (link available in January) to be completed in order to view and apply to the internships only takes a few minutes.

 3. Internships are available in units across the campus.
-Each year different internships are proposed.
+Different internships are proposed every year.
 The student page and the mentor page both have lisings of current and past internships including descriptions listed by year.
 In addition, there are success stories written about numerous interns especially over the past five years.

-4. CUIP pays a scholarship equivalent which covers $8200 of the intern's academic year student FEES directly to the student account.
+4. CUIP pays a scholarship equivalent that covers $8200 of the intern’s academic year student FEES directly to the student account.
 Students who already have these fees covered by a grant still receive the equivalent funding.
-Students who are not California residents pay an additional tuition and educational fee differential which are not covered by the scholarship.
+Students who are not California residents pay an additional tuition and educational fee differential that are not covered by the scholarship.
 Please refer to the Registrar's web site for the breakdown of fees.